 A second rule that I often share with clients looking to go the extra mile is the MVP Rule.
 It’s another healthy restaurant tip that I love to apply.
 If you’re willing to do both, the one-two punch of the BDD Rule and MVP Rule will ensure that you’re choosing something that makes you feel your best, even at restaurants!

 - M for Macronutrients: if you already know about macronutrient balance, then this one is simple.
 Aim to include a source of protein, healthy fat, and carbohydrate (ideally from vegetables!) at each meal.
-If you’re looking for a bit more guidance on macronutrient balance, and want to figure out the right balance for your particular goals, check out Color Up, a new Lyons’ Share program designed to help you do just that!

 - V for Veggies: always my favorite topic!
 I aim to include a vegetable at every meal, but they deserve extra focus at restaurants or when ordering in, since many restaurant meals don’t include them.
 I have only found one restaurant at which I couldn’t find a vegetable (it was the Whole Hog Café in Bentonville, AR, but they’ve since added a side salad and cole slaw … go Whole Hog!).
 Sometimes, you have to get creative, like asking the Mexican restaurant for an extra side of fajita veggies or asking the burger joint to make you a side salad with their lettuce, tomatoes, and pickles, but just do your best!